 Your right to inspect a home before final possession.

 When a home buyer finds serious issues with a seller’s property in Ontario, they can be entitled to walk away from the purchase.
-Surprisingly, while this condition is found in most residential real estate transactions, buyers and sellers often don’t fully understand what it means and what their rights are.

 Generally speaking, property buyers are expected to act honestly, reasonably and in good faith when looking to satisfy any condition, including a home inspection clause.